 What is How-To Halloween?

-How-To Halloween is a grass-roots event dedicated to fostering the do-it-yourself spirit of the haunting season.
-The first of its kind in the country, its tagline “What can you create in your laboratory?” exemplifies its goal: to inspire kids and their parents to head to the garage, basement or local maker space and build something cool for the holiday.
+How-To Halloween is a grass-roots festival dedicated to fostering the do-it-yourself spirit of the haunting season.
+The first of its kind in the country, our goal is to inspire kids and their parents to head to the garage, basement or local maker space and build something cool for the holiday.
 It promises to be fun, educational, and inspirational with over fifty exhibits, displays, contests, and hands-on activities.

 Yes!
 Parents can rest assured that their little ones will have tons of fun in a safe, indoor environment reminiscent of the excitement that happens in your own neighborhood on Halloween night.
 With the Downtown Lansing Zombie Walk happening on Saturday (which is about as family-friendly as it can be), we are calling Sunday our “Kid’s Day” with no startle scares or frightening gore on display.
 Of course, there will be a haunted house with a private entrance, but access is limited to adults and teens.